eddiedunn/ai-educator/README.md

 - `npm run test:contracts` - Runs tests for the smart contracts
 - `npm test` - Runs tests for the React application
 - `npm run eject` - Ejects the Create React App configuration

+### Process Management Scripts

+For managing running processes and restarting the application:

+- `npm run stop` - Stops any running instances of the app
+- `npm run restart` - Stops any running instances and starts the React app
+- `npm run restart:chain` - Stops any running instances and starts a new Hardhat node
+- `npm run restart:deploy` - Stops any running instances and deploys the contracts
+- `npm run restart:deploy:full` - Stops instances and runs full deployment + frontend update
+- `npm run restart:all` - One command to start everything fresh (chain, deploy, frontend)

+See [RESTART.md](RESTART.md) for detailed documentation on process management.

 ### Testnet Deployment